How to backtest using tick data with Metatrader 4

 For a more in-depth comparison table, please head to the Feature matrix page.

 Depending on your choice above, please follow the relevant guide:

 If your backtest is running and the file in

 tester\history was not recreated, it usually means everything is ok.
 Naturally, it’ll skip the “Collecting M??” and “Using M??” steps.
-At the end of the backtest, you should see a red bar (it’s normal) in the results tab and modeling quality 99% in both the results tab as well as on the balance chart.
+At the end of the backtest, you should see a green bar in the results tab and modeling quality 99% in both the results tab as well as on the balance chart.

 If you run into any problems, please head to the FAQ & Troubleshooting page.